Conference USA: 2014–15 realignment

-On November 27, 2012, it was announced that Tulane would leave the conference to join the Big East in all sports, and East Carolina would join the Big East for football only (ECU's membership was upgraded to all-sports in March 2013 after the Big East's non-football members, except ACC-bound Notre Dame, announced they were leaving to form a new conference which took the Big East name, leaving the football-playing members to become the American Athletic Conference).
+On November 27, 2012, it was announced that Tulane would leave the conference, effective in the 2014 season, to join the Big East in all sports, and East Carolina would join the Big East for football only (ECU's membership was upgraded to all-sports in March 2013 after the Big East's non-football members, except ACC-bound Notre Dame, announced they were leaving to form a new conference which took the Big East name, leaving the football-playing members to become the American Athletic Conference).
 Conference USA responded by adding Middle Tennessee and Florida Atlantic, both from the Sun Belt.

-On April 1, 2013, Conference USA announced they were adding Western Kentucky, also from the Sun Belt, to offset Tulsa's departure to The American in all sports which was confirmed the next day.
+On April 1, 2013, Conference USA announced it was adding Western Kentucky, also from the Sun Belt, to offset Tulsa's departure to The American in all sports which was confirmed the next day.

+2014–2021

-The board of trustees in the University of Alabama system (of which UAB is a member) voted to shut down that football program on December 2, 2014, in a highly controversial move that many have attributed to a pro-Tuscaloosa bias (including trustees such as Paul Bryant, Jr., son and namesake of Alabama football coaching legend Bear Bryant).
+The board of trustees in the University of Alabama system (of which UAB is a member) voted to shut down that football program on December 2, 2014, in a highly controversial move that many have attributed to a pro-Tuscaloosa bias (including trustees such as Paul Bryant Jr., son and namesake of Alabama football coaching legend Bear Bryant).
 According to Conference USA bylaws, member schools must sponsor football.
 In January 2015, UAB announced an independent re-evaluation of the program and the finances involved, leaving open a possible resumption of the program as early as the 2016 season.
 On January 29, 2015, the conference announced that there was no time pressure in making a decision regarding UAB's future membership.
 The conference also stated that it would wait for the new study results before any further discussions on the subject.
-On June 1, UAB announced that it would reinstate football effective with the 2016 season, presumably keeping the school in C-USA for the immediate future.
-The return of football was later pushed back to 2017.
-The Blazers won the 2018 conference championship their second year back and won the C-USA title again in 2020.
+On June 1, UAB announced that it would reinstate football effective with the 2016 season, presumably keeping the school in CUSA for the immediate future.
+The return of football was later pushed back to 2017 with their first game in September.
+The Blazers won the 2018 conference championship their second year back and won the CUSA title again in 2020.

-2015–2021

 Commissioner Britton Banowsky stepped down on September 15, 2015, to become the head of the College Football Playoff Foundation.
 Executive associate commissioner and chief operating officer Judy MacLeod was subsequently named interim commissioner.
 On October 26 MacLeod was named the conference's third official commissioner, also becoming the first woman to head an FBS conference.

 Marshall University's men's soccer program captured the league's first team national championship with its 1–0 overtime win over Indiana in the 2020 College Cup, held in May 2021 due to COVID-19 issues, in Cary, North Carolina.